Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Di -Higgs production at future LHC runs

-Figure~\ref{fig:vtvalue} shows the constant-significance contours corresponding to $Z = 1\sigma$ for the HL-LHC (14~TeV, 3~ab$^{-1}$) and $Z = 2\sigma$ for the HE-LHC (27~TeV, 15~ab$^{-1}$), overlaid with regions consistent with the FO--EWPT.
-The colour gradient represents the value of $v_{c}/T_{c}$ across the parameter space, where $v_{c}/T_{c} > 1$ denotes a strong FO--EWPT.
-Only negative values of $C_{H}/\Lambda^{2}$ are shown, since a strong FO--EWPT is realised exclusively in that region.
-From the plots, the parameter space capable of generating a strong FO-EWPT lies well within the significance reach of both the HL-LHC and HE-LHC.
+Figure~\ref{fig:vtvalue} shows the constant-significance contours corresponding to $Z = 1\sigma$ for the HL-LHC (14~TeV, 3~ab$^{-1}$) and $Z = 2\sigma$ for the HE-LHC (27~TeV, 15~ab$^{-1}$), overlaid with regions consistent with the FO-EWPT.
+The colour gradient represents the value of $v_{c}/T_{c}$ across the parameter space, where $v_{c}/T_{c} > 1$ denotes a strong FO-EWPT.
+Only negative values of $C_{H}/\Lambda^{2}$ are shown, since a strong FO-EWPT is realised exclusively in that region.
+From the summary plots, it is evident that the parameter space capable of generating a strong FO-EWPT lies well within the significance reach of both the HL-LHC and HE-LHC.
 This demonstrates that the di-Higgs production channel at future hadron colliders can serve as a powerful indirect probe of the FO-EWPT.
-The higher centre-of-mass energy and luminosity of the HE-LHC further extend the reach in $C_{H\Box}/\Lambda^{2}$ and $C_{HD}/\Lambda^{2}$, where the momentum-dependent operators induce increasingly pronounced effects.
+The higher CM energy and luminosity of the HE-LHC further extend the reach in $C_{tH}/\Lambda^{2}$, $C_{H\Box}/\Lambda^{2}$ and $C_{HD}/\Lambda^{2}$, where the momentum-dependent operators induce increasingly pronounced effects.
 Overall, these results indicate that precision measurements of the Higgs self-interactions and kinematic observables at future colliders provide a crucial pathway to explore the dynamics of the FO-EWPT and test NP within the SMEFT framework.